masatora/doubutsuGallery/README.md

 ```bash
 $ docker run -d --name=doubutsu -p 8081:8081 doubutsu
 ```
-wait 20 seconds for webpack then open browser and visit http://localhost:8081/
+wait 20 seconds for webpack then open the browser and visit http://localhost:8081/
 ### jenkins :
 add the shell script in the jenkins job.
 ```bash